 Aegon Hypotheken's policy is to record transfers of assets and liabilities between Level I and Level II at their fair values as of the beginning of each reporting period.
-During 2021 and 2020 no amount of assets or liabilities was transferred from Level I to Level II, or transferred in or out of level III.
+During 2022 and 2021 no amount of assets or liabilities was transferred from Level II, or transferred in or out of level III.